mohammadali-arjomand/wg-gui/README.md

 # Usage
 Import a config using `Add Config` button and choose it.
 Then click on `Connect` button and enjoy!
 (See screenshot above)

+# Todo
+- Improving Multiconfig management and connections

+# Contribute
+Intrested in my project? [create an issue](http://github.com/mohammadali-arjomand/wg-gui/issues/new/) and share your thoughts!

 # License
 MIT License, Copyright (c) 2025 MohammadAli Arjomand [(more details)](https://github.com/mohammadali-arjomand/wg-gui/blob/main/LICENSE)